Distribution Aligned Semantics Adaption for Lifelong Person Re-Identification: Experiments

 \textbf{Comparison of storage consumption.} Storage consumption is also crucial in lifelong scenarios, otherwise, we can save all previous models to prevent catastrophic forgetting.
 We compare the storage consumption for different LReID methods after the last training step (Order 1) in Fig.~\ref{fig:param_storage} and Tab.~\ref{tab:detailed_param_storage}.
-Our proposed method shows significant superiority over advanced competitors.
 All competitors~\cite{ge2022lifelong,yu2023lifelong,wu2021generalising} have to store the classifier for knowledge distillation to relieve forgetting.
 As introduced in Sec.~\ref{subsec:knowledge_distillation}, as the process of lifelong learning, the dimension of the identity category increases dramatically.
 The classifier, implemented as one fully connected layer, would consume more and more, whose size is almost seven-tenths of the size of the model after the last training step as shown in Tab.~\ref{tab:detailed_param_storage}.
-What's worse, an old model having the same classifier with a large dimension is used for knowledge distillation at each training step, further exacerbating storage consumption.
+What's worse, an old model having the same large classifier is used for knowledge distillation, further exacerbating storage consumption.

 In addition, they all draw support from exemplars.
 They keep 250 identities with 2 person images per identity at each training step.
 However, on the one hand, due to privacy issues, saving exemplars is unrealistic.
 On the other hand, due to the open categories of pedestrians, saving a large number of identity images can consume storage a lot.
 The storage consumption of exemplars even surpasses that of both the backbone model and the classifier.
 Note that in GwFReID~\cite{wu2021generalising}, all identities are selected into the exemplar pool, but when comparing it in Fig.~\ref{fig:param_storage}, we still assume it saves 250 identities per step, otherwise its storage cost would be enormous (about 1578MB for exemplars).